Publications & Presentations

 Please email me if you would like to receive a PDF of any of these papers (Journal copyrights prevent from posting on this website) or visit my Research Gate page

 Freedman, M.R., Contreras-Pena, G., & Hollenbeck, C.B.
-(2014) Hispanic adults attending English as a Second Language (ESL) classes at an adult school are food insecure.
-In Press.
-J Hunger Environ Nutr.
+(2015).
+Hispanic adults attending English as a Second Language (ESL) classes at an adult school are food insecure.
+Journal of Hunger and Environmental Nutrition, 10, 284-292.

 Freedman, M. R. & Bartoli, C. (2013).
 Food intake patterns and plate waste among community meal center guests show room for improvement.
 Journal of Hunger and Environmental Nutrition, 8, 1-10.
 (Research Gate)